dotid/idn-tables/README.md

 Anyone is free to use and modify the IDN tables available in this repository for their own purposes.

 ## List of tables
-- balinese-lang-ref-table.txt
+- balinese-script-ref-table.txt
-- batak-lang-ref-table.txt
+- batak-script-ref-table.txt
-- javanese-lang-ref-table.txt
+- javanese-script-ref-table.txt
-- sundanese-lang-ref-table.txt
+- sundanese-script-ref-table.txt

 ## Contibutor
 Name: Freddy Manullang